Hey! Pikmin: Development

+Producers Takashi Tezuka (left, pictured in 2024) and Naoto Ohsima (right, pictured in 2018).

 Hey!
 Pikmin was developed by Arzest and produced by Takashi Tezuka and Naoto Ohshima, Arzest's founder.
 On November 6, 2014, Shigeru Miyamoto stated during a Q&A of his recently released Pikmin short films that "Continually launching campaigns after the release of software will lay the groundwork for the next iteration of Pikmin in the future.
 And needless to say, we want it to be one of the motivations for potential consumers to purchase a Wii U. We are making a variety of different efforts."

-Later, on January 6, 2015, Miyamoto gave further confirmation that the Pikmin franchise would be receiving more games in the future, stating "I still have a lot of ideas about what I want to do with Pikmin, but nothing's decided yet in terms of anything else.
+Later, on January 6, 2015, Miyamoto gave further confirmation that the Pikmin franchise would be receiving more games in the future, stating, "I still have a lot of ideas about what I want to do with Pikmin, but nothing's decided yet in terms of anything else.
 But of course, we will continue to make Pikmin games."

 Furthermore, on September 7, 2015, Miyamoto confirmed in an interview with Eurogamer that the next Pikmin game was in development, and was "very close to completion", although calling it Pikmin 4.
 During E3 2016, Miyamoto gave further updates, stating: "Yes, you are right, and we're working on [the next Pikmin].
 So, you know, when we're in development we have to create a list of priorities and it has been hard to kind of fit that into that list, but we're hopefully starting to see that on the list now."